pyscript/docs/docs/user-guide/offline.md

 Build PyScript core by cloning the project repository and follow the instructions in our [developer guide](../developers.md)

-Once completed, copy the `build` folder, that was been created by the build step, into your `pyscript-offline` folder.
+Once completed, copy the `dist` folder, that has been created by the build step, into your `pyscript-offline` folder.

 ### PyScript core from `npm`